hsjsjsj009/EasyMCP/README.md

 - Be cautious with command execution tools
 - Validate and sanitize all inputs
 - Use HTTPS for HTTP tools when possible
-- Consider authentication for SSE servers in production
+- In current implementation, we don't implement authentication mechanism yet.
+Stay tuned for the update

 ### Testing MCP